Robot1que/book/azure/az-204/08-cosmos-db.md

 - **Serverless mode**: get billed for the amount of RUs that has been consumed by your database operations.

 - **Autoscale mode**: can automatically and instantly scale the throughput (RU/s) based on it's usage.

+## Partitions

+- **Logical partition**: consists of items that have the same partition key.
+Also defines the scope of database transaction.

+- **Physical partition**: constainer is scaled by distributing data and throughput across physical partitions.
+Physical partitions are entirely managed by Azure Cosmos DB.

+One or more logical partitions are mapped to a single physical partition.

+The number of physical partitions in a container depends on the following:

+- the number of throughput provisioned (up to 10,000 RU/s per physical partition),
+- the total data storage (up to 50GB of data per physical partition).

+Physical partition with too many requests is called "hot".

+## Partition Keys

+Partition key has two components:

+- **Partition key path**: for example `/userId`.
+Can accept alphanumeric and `_` characters.
+- **Partition key value**: can be of string or numeric types.

+Partition key should be a value that:
+- does not change,
+- has high cardinality,
+- spreads RU consumption and data storage evenly acress all logical partitions.

+If property that can be used as a partition key does not exist in data, then a **synthetic partition key** can be created.